vanyauhalin/moondusttheme/CONTRIBUTING.md

 ## Development

-I would like to describe specific potential goals for contribution,but you are welcome to pursue other ideas; these are just suggestions.
+I would like to describe specific potential goals for contribution, but you are welcome to pursue other ideas; these are just suggestions.

 ### Support a New Syntax